Amy Prieto: Education and early career

-Prieto received her Bachelor of Arts degree in Chemistry and Philosophy from Williams College in 1996.
+Prieto received her Bachelor of Arts degree in chemistry and philosophy from Williams College in 1996.
 There, she undertook an honors thesis entitled "The Synthesis and Characterization of Precursors to Zirconium-Containing Liquid Crystals" under the mentorship of Lee Young Park.
 Before beginning her doctoral work, she was a summer research fellow at Bell Labs, which she credits with fostering an appreciation for cross-disciplinary collaboration.
-She then attended the University of California, Berkeley, where she received her PhD in Inorganic Chemistry in 2001.
+She then attended the University of California, Berkeley, where she received her PhD in inorganic chemistry in 2001.
 For her graduate work, she worked in the laboratory of Angelica Stacy on her thesis entitled Electrodeposition of Nanostructured Thermoelectric Materials working to synthesize solid-state materials.

 Following her PhD, she began a postdoctoral fellowship at Harvard University, working in the Nanoscale Science and Engineering Center in Hongkun Park's research group, where she studied and characterized the electronic properties of single molecules and nanoparticles.

-Research & Prieto Battery
+Research

 In 2005, Prieto joined the faculty at Colorado State University as a synthetic chemist and materials scientist.
 Prieto's research program focuses on Lithium-ion batteries, as well as developing nanoparticles and nanowire structures for a variety of applications.

+Prieto Battery

 In 2009, she founded Prieto Battery.
-The company is geared towards developing and commercializing a solid-state rechargeable battery that will last longer, charge faster, and be free of toxic or flammable materials that make up traditional batteries.
-She had conceived of the company upon arriving at Colorado State University, and it took her four years to form the company and an additional five to develop a working prototype.
+The company is geared towards developing and commercializing a rechargeable battery that will last longer, charge faster, and be free of toxic or flammable materials that make up traditional batteries.
+It took her four years to form the company and an additional five to develop a working prototype.
 By 2014, Prieto and collaborators had created a small pilot production line in her laboratory at CSU to demonstrate their viability to larger investors.

-Unlike traditional batteries, Prieto's battery is a solid-state battery, meaning the battery uses solid electrodes and a solid electrolyte, rather than liquid or polymer gel electrolytes.
-The battery makes use of a three-dimensional copper foam that undergoes a coating process through two electroplating (using an electric current to coat a piece of metal with more metal) steps: one to create a positively charged electrode (anode made of copper antimonide) and one to create the negatively-charged electrode (cathode).
-Because the foam is a porous material, the electroplating process coats both the foam's outer surface and its pores, creating a high surface area for ion transfer, making Prieto's battery charge faster and store more energy than traditional lithium-ion batteries.
-The batteries also have the advantage of being lightweight, flexible, can come in a variety of shapes, and don't overheat.
+Unlike traditional batteries, Prieto's battery is solid-state, meaning the battery uses solid electrodes and a solid electrolyte, rather than liquid or polymer gel electrolytes.
+The battery makes use of a three-dimensional copper foam that undergoes a coating process through two electroplating steps: one to create a positively charged electrode (anode made of copper antimonide) and one to create the negatively-charged electrode (cathode).
+Because the foam is a porous 3-dimensional material, the electroplating coats both the foam's outer surface and its pores, creating a high surface area for ion transfer.
+The company claims that ions travel shorter distances than in conventional batteries, increasing power density (20C) and reducing charging times.
+This makes Prieto's battery charge faster and store more energy than lithium-ion batteries.
+The batteries are lightweight, flexible, use non-toxic materials, can come in a variety of shapes, and do not overheat or catch fire.

-Several large companies have invested in Prieto Battery, including Stanley Ventures and Intel Capital, working to bring the batteries to market.
-In 2016, Prieto demonstrated that her batteries work to Stanley Black & Decker, using one of their 3D printers.
+Investors in Prieto Battery include Stanley Ventures and Intel Capital.
+In 2016, Prieto demonstrated her batteries to Stanley Black & Decker, using one of their 3D printers.